 4. How do I thicken my seafood bisque?

-To thicken seafood bisque, you can either allow it to simmer longer to reduce the liquid, use a cornstarch slurry, or add more heavy cream or a thickener like roux.
+Let it simmer longer to reduce, stir in a cornstarch slurry, or add more cream or a little roux.

 5. Can I make seafood bisque in advance?